xcart/xcart-docs/_pages/kb_en/modules/recaptcha.md

      * **Site key** : The site key generated for the API version selected above.
      * **Secret key** : The secret key generated for the API version selected above.

-   * Google reCAPTCHA settings
+   * **Google reCAPTCHA settings**

-     This section allows a store admin to configure the settings of a reCAPTCHA form.
+     This section enables you to configure your general reCAPTCHA form settings.

-     * Options available for reCAPTCHA v2 are as follows:
+     * For reCAPTCHA v2, you will be able to adjust the following settings:
        ![settings-2.png]({{site.baseurl}}/attachments/ref_4S6YEcnH/settings-2.png)
        * **Theme** : Select the theme of the form.
        * **Size** : Select the size of the form.

-     * Options available for reCAPTCHA v3 (Beta version) are as follows:
+     * For reCAPTCHA v3 (Beta version), you will be able to adjust the following settings:
        ![settings-2-v3.png]({{site.baseurl}}/attachments/ref_4S6YEcnH/settings-2-v3.png)
        * **Minimal score required to pass verification** : Define a score from 0 (definitely bot) to 1 (definitely human) a user should gain to pass verification.
        * **Throttling period (seconds)** : Set the period in seconds to limit the number of requests a user can submit in a given amount of time.

-   * Forms protected with Google reCAPTCHA
+   * **Forms protected with Google reCAPTCHA**

      This section allows a store admin to choose the actions that will be protected with Google ReCAPTCHA.